nbip/vae-mdl/README.md

 These approaches can generate qualitatively good samples from relatively simple models, if you just take the mean from $p(x|z)$ and don't sample from it.
 An example of MSE loss with good results can be found here: [AntixK][AntixK].
 In the case of the binary cross entropy, sampling would mean all pixel values are either 0 or 1.
-In the case of MSE loss (Gaussian with variance 1), the sampling variance overwhelms the mean function.
+In the case of MSE loss (Gaussian with variance 1), the sampling variance overwhelms the mean function and samples just look like noise.

 This is illustrated with a Gaussian observation model $p(x|z)$ in `model02.py`.
 The variance is soft lower bounded at $exp(-1)$ by putting a tanh activation on the log variance.
-Samples from the model look fine, but if the lower bounding on the variance is removed, they become terrible - try it out.
+Mean-function samples from the model look fine, but if the lower bounding on the variance is removed, they become terrible - try it out.

 | Images | Reconstructions | Samples |
 | --- | --- | --- |